ambientkit/ambientkit.github.io/docs/template/autorebuild.md

 make air-install
 ```

 Start air to monitor code changes.
-The web app should be available at: http://localhost:8080
+The app should be available at: http://localhost:8080

 ```bash
 air